calvct/DW_ETL_Example/README.md

 # Data Warehousing Application

 This project aims to develop a data warehousing application using Visual Studio 2019 and C#.NET. to extract, transform, and load (ETL) data from operational systems into a star schema data warehouse built on MySQL.
 The application will also perform basic analysis on the data to provide insights into customer behavior and sales trends.
+This application is designed to provide students with an overview of the ETL (Extract, Transform, Load) process in data warehousing.

 ![dw-architecture](dw-architecture.png)